-Founded in 1954, Bilderberg is an annual conference designed to foster dialogue between Europe and North America.
+Since its inaugural meeting in 1954, Bilderberg has been an annual forum for informal discussions, designed to foster dialogue between Europe and North America.

 There is no detailed agenda, no resolutions are proposed, no votes are taken, and no policy statements are issued.